Coast Guard, DHS.

 This regulatory action determination is based on the size, location, duration, and time-of-day of the special local regulation.
 Vessel traffic would be able to safely transit around the proposed race area, which would impact a small designated area in Wrangell Harbor for 8 hours.
 Moreover, the Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the race area, and the rule would allow vessels to seek permission to enter or transit through the race area.

 B. Impact on Small Entities

-While some owners or operators of vessels intending to transit the special local regulation area may be small entities, for the reasons stated in section IV.A above, this rule will not have a significant economic impact on any vessel owner or operator.
+While some owners or operators of vessels intending to transit the special local regulation area may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.

 C. Collection of Information

 This proposed rule would not call for a new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).